OCA/e-commerce/website_snippet_product_category/readme/DESCRIPTION.md

-Adds a new snippet to show e-commerce categories
+Adds a new snippet to show e-commerce categories.

+The snippet only displays categories explicitly enabled for it, and can optionally restrict them to selected websites.